Top Reasons Dogs Run Away To Die [BEHAVIOR EXPLAINED]

 There are many signs that you can watch for that suggest that your dog’s body is wearing out.

-• Behavior changes: Dogs usually show many behavioural changes when they are dying.
+- Behavior changes: Dogs usually show many behavioral changes when they are dying.
 Some dogs will become restless, wander the house, seem unable to settle, or get uncomfortable.
 Dogs’ sleeping patterns may change.
-They may become cranky, difficult to handle, may even be unresponsive.
+They may become cranky, difficult to handle, and may even be unresponsive.

-• Poor response to treatments: As your dog’s body wears out, it may stop responding to treatments and medications that were previously effective to keep it healthy.
+- Poor response to treatments: As your dog’s body wears out, it may stop responding to treatments and medications that were previously effective in keeping it healthy.

-• Abnormal odour: A dying dog’s body is no longer functioning properly.
+- Abnormal odor: A dying dog’s body is no longer functioning properly.
 Malfunctioning metabolism can cause changes in body odor that will vary depending on the exact cause.

-• Poor temperature regulation: Aging and sick dogs often have trouble regulating their body temperature, and will become hot or cold very easily.
+- Poor temperature regulation: Aging and sick dogs often have trouble regulating their body temperature and will become hot or cold very easily.
 If you live in a warm climate, provide your dog with a shady, well-ventilated place to rest.
-For colder areas, make sure your dog has access to a warm cozy bed to curl up in or a nice warm spot in the sun, or by a radiator to nap.
+For colder areas, make sure your dog has access to a warm cozy bed to curl up in a nice warm spot in the sun, or by a radiator to nap.

-• Seizures: Some dogs may begin to experience seizures at the end of their lives.
+- Seizures: Some dogs may begin to experience seizures at the end of their lives.
 This may be due to metabolic imbalances from kidney failure or problems with the brain.
-A seizure that lasts more than 10 minutes or occurs in clusters one after another are emergencies.
+A seizure that lasts more than 10 minutes or occurs in clusters one after another are emergency.

 How to make your dog’s last days comfortable